 - Multiply the depreciation rate by the cost of the asset minus the salvage cost

-The value we get after following the above straight-line method of depreciation steps is the depreciation expense which is deducted on income statement every year till the useful life of the asset.
+The value we get after following the above straight-line method of depreciation steps is the depreciation expense, which is deducted on income statement every year until the useful life of the asset.

 Straight Line Depreciation Method Examples